iodapson/axum_workspace/docs/from-scratch.md

+#### You may start here

+You may follow these steps:

-- Create a Rust project, preferably a workspace
+- 1. Create a Rust project, preferably a workspace, and cd into it.

+`mkdir axum_workspace` and `cd axum_workspace`

-- Create a workspace by first creating a Cargo.toml file with the following similar content:
+- 2. Create a workspace by first creating a Cargo.toml file with the following similar content:

 ```toml
 [workspace]